 Dehydrated shiitakes are ready for storage only when they have the texture of crackers.
 Mushrooms that have not been fully dehydrated before storage are at risk of developing mold.

 Store and Reconstitute

-Store dehydrated shiitakes in an airtight container in a cool environment, where they can stay good for a number of years.
+Store dehydrated mushrooms in an airtight container in a cool environment, where they can stay good for a number of years.
 Reconstitute dried shiitakes by soaking them in lukewarm or boiling water for roughly 30 minutes.
 The cooler the water and the larger the mushroom, the longer it takes.

-Dried shiitakes can be powdered to add as a seasoning for marinades, soups or sauces.
+Dried shiitake mushrooms can be powdered to add as a seasoning for marinades, soups or sauces.
 You can even use the powder to flavor meats, such as ground beef for a burger.
 Because they can be reconstituted with stocks as well, dried shiitakes are often added whole -- still dried -- to soups, where the long simmering softens the mushroom.
 If you are soaking the mushrooms separately, save the soaking liquid for future use, to boost the flavor of soups and stocks.

 Reconstituted shiitakes can be sauteed whole for a meaty addition to a vegetarian stir-fry or sliced finely and mixed with peas and onions to serve with polenta.
 Shiitakes can withstand a lot of spice, but the naturally strong flavor means it adds depth to lightly seasoned dishes as well.